top of page

 SAPS Scholarship

-The unique Seymour Agricultural and Pastoral Society Scholarship has been running for over 20 years.
-The Scholarship aims to assist students from our region who are studying or planning to study at a tertiary level.
+This unique Scholarship has been running for over 20 years.
+The Scholarship aims to assist Students from our Region who are studying or planning to study at a Tertiary level.
 Students may be studying fields as diverse as Agriculture, Veterinary Science, Natural Resource Management, Environmental Engineering and Medicine.
-A recent recipient was even studying Social Work and went on to work with farming communities.
+A past recipient has gone on to become President of a Show Society in regional Victoria.

-This Scholarship is valued at $3000.
-A written letter describing your interest in receiving this scholarship can be emailed or posted to Seymour Agricultural and Pastoral Society.
-Applications close on 31 January each year.
+This Scholarship is valued at $5,000.
+A written letter describing your Expression of Interest in receiving this Scholarship can be emailed or posted to the Seymour Agricultural & Pastoral Society by the 15th of January each year.

 Scholarship Recipients